How to Stop Late-Night SnackingPosted: September 7, 2021

 Having a snack keeps your blood sugar levels stabilized which is important because like we mentioned earlier, that blood sugar crash leads to cravings and makes it more difficult to make aligned choices.

 7. If you want to indulge in a late-night snack, that is 100% okay, too!!

 Here are a few tips for that:

 - Make sure you are not physically hungry.
-If you are then you probably need to eat more balanced meals during the day or add a protein and fiber during dinner to help keep you feeling full.
+If you are then you probably need to eat more balanced meals during the day or add a protein and fiber during dinner to keep you feeling full.
 Your food intake during the day will help you later at night.

 - Choose options that provide you with nourishment like fruit and nuts/nut butter, carrots and cucumber with hummus dip, peanut butter spread on celery sticks and topped with raisins, cheese, dried fruits with crackers or maybe even cheese with nuts.